Fuji Safari Park [富士サファリパーク]

 It is located at the south foot of Mount Fuji and about 15 km west of Gotenba city and about 20 km north-northwest of Mishima city.

 The safari park was opened in 1980.

-The safari park was opened in 1980, and has the largest area among all safari parks in Japan.
+It has the largest area among all safari parks in Japan.

-It has two zone.
+It has two zones.

 One is "Safari Zone", and we can see the wild animals in our own vehicle or a special bus.

 In this zone, we can see bears, lions, tigers, cheetahs, elphants, giraffes, zebras and other various animals.

-We can pet many gentle and lovely animals.
+Another is "Fureai Zone", and we can pet many gentle and lovely animals.

 In this zone, we can meet kangaroos, meerkats, rabits, ponies, sheep and other small animals.